BlueGreenMagick/yomikiri/safari/README.md

 ### Extension files

-1. During build phase, `scripts/build_extension.sh` is run which runs `yarn build` on extension
+1. During build phase, `scripts/build_extension.sh` is run which runs `pnpm build` on extension

 2. `manifest.json` and `res` folder is bundled into extension during build phase